-The intended objectives of the sustainable investments of the Fund are to positively contribute towards environmental and social objectives such as reducing carbon emissions and avoiding adverse business activities or human rights violations.
+The intended objectives of the sustainable investments of the Fund are to positively contribute towards environmental and social objectives such as avoiding adverse business activities or human rights violations.
 An investee company must promote good governance practices without causing significant adverse impact through its product and services.

-An investee company is assessed as a sustainable investment using the following methodology found $\underline{\text{here}}$.
+An investee company is assessed as a sustainable investment using the following methodology found here.